Does Medicare cover wheelchairs?

 5. Your doctor or supplier has visited your home and verified that you can use the equipment within your home (example: it’s not too big to fit through doorways in your home or blocked by floor surfaces or things in its path).

-Humana Medicare Advantage plans offer benefits beyond Original Medicare.
-Explore all of the plans available in your area!
+Medicare Advantage plans help expand your Medicare coverage beyond Original Medicare.
+Explore Humana's Medicare Advantage plans in your area today!

 Manual wheelchairs